MaSe69/dssb/md/20_Pandas/pandas_20_df_ops.md

 As a result, we get essentially the same dataframe as before melting it from wide to long format.

+### Split apply combine

+The split apply combine (SAC) pattern is essentially carried out using the group command.

+You might want to start with a copy of the original dataframe
+>
+    dfG = dfRaw.copy()

+Specify one or more column names for which you want to do the grouping
+>
+    groupFields = ["Origin", "Year"]
+    dfG = dfG.groupby(groupFields).mean()

+The first columns of dfG now contain the fields for which you grouped.

 ## Concatenate or Merge Dataframes

 ### Vertically concatenate dataframes